AmiyaDas/renewly/README.md

 - text color ✅
 - make app logo
 - make placeholder logo for custom subscriptions
 - logic for cancellation
-- Language JSON update for all keywords
+- Language JSON update for all keywords ✅

+## Bugs

+- currency symbol missing in AllSubscriptions
+- few language keywords are missing in charts and calendar